gtauzin/kedro-dagster/docs/pages/getting-started.md

 # Getting Started

 This guide walks you through setting up and deploying a Kedro project with Dagster using the Kedro‑Dagster plugin.
-The examples below use the Kedro `spaceflights-pandas` starter project, but you can use your own Kedro project.
-If you do, skip step 1.
+The example below uses the Kedro `spaceflights-pandas` starter project, but you can use your own Kedro project.
+If you wish to do so, skip step 1.

 ## 1. Create a Kedro Project (Optional)